giantswarm/docs/CONTRIBUTING.md

 Please review these contribution guidelines to ease getting your changes into this repository.

+## Contributing

+This repository is public to facilitate content quality and encourage contributions.
+We appreciate all contributions, including corrections and suggestions for improvement.

+The best way to contribute changes are pull requests.
+Please note the following regarding pull requests:

+- Please make one pull request per topic/issue.
+Avoid putting several non-related issues in a single pull request!

+- When creating a pull request, please remember you accept that your contribution will be published under the Creative Commons license mentioned in `README.md`.
+Giant Swarm will be able to use your content without restriction.
+Giant Swarm is not obliged to list you as the author of your contribution, but will attempt to do so where possible.

 ## Style

+TODO: Move this section to intranet https://intranet.giantswarm.io/docs/product/docs/

 Some general guidelines to know about when editing or reviewing content.